 I ran 74psi in the fork, and 4 clicks in on low-speed compression.
 I had the rebound reasonably quick.

 Out back, I ran 130 psi, and had the rebound set to match the front.
 I did have to actually slow it down a bit mid time-trial as on day 8 I was finally finding some legs and moving a bit faster, and found the bike was kicking up a bit in the back with the speed I’d found.

-I had some major dramas on Stage 4 as my work would barely get half of it’s travel.
+I had some dramas on Stage 4 as my fork would barely get half of it’s travel.
 I think the fine silt on that wet stage had some ingress into the seals – it sounded terrible and felt even worse.
 A number of other people had similar issues.
-Thankfully, I had a couple of small sachets of float fluid and the race mechanic lubricated the seals that evening, and my fork felt great again.
+Thankfully, I had a couple of small sachets of Fox Float fluid and the race mechanic lubricated the seals that evening, and my fork felt great again.
 It really does pay to wipe your seals down after each stage – and don’t use a lube externally.